For more information:

-The University's Teaching and Learning Innovation Grants are an institution-wide internal funding scheme designed to support projects which show innovation in any aspect of teaching, learning and/or assessment.
+The University's Teaching and Learning Innovation Grants are an institution-wide internal funding scheme designed to support projects which go beyond normal teaching activities and which show innovation in any aspect of teaching, learning and/or assessment.

-Innovation may take the form of the development, adaptation or application of a new or different approach, practice or procedure which is designed to produce improvements in teaching quality, effectiveness and efficiency and learning outcomes for students.
+Innovation may take the form of the development, adaptation or application of a new or different approach, practice or procedure which is designed to produce improvements in teaching quality, effectiveness and efficiency and to have a positive impact on achievement of learning outcomes by students.
+Innovations may involve curriculum design, development of learning resources, teaching and learning activities, and/or assessment design and activities, and must extend beyond normal teaching practice and expectations.
+Applications involving conversion to online delivery must take particular care to demonstrate the positive impact the change will have on achievement of learning outcomes and on institution-wide improvement in teaching and learning.

 The project may be specific to a topic or topics, the whole or a part of a course, and/or any other teaching and learning activity.